 4. Clean your tires

 Cleaning your car tires helps get rid of debris that may cause damage and shorten the lifespan of your tires.
-When washing and cleaning your car, also clean the tires by scrubbing the treading with a bristled brush.
-This will remove any objects or debris that may dig into or grate your tires.
+When washing and cleaning your car, clean the tires by scrubbing the treading with a bristled brush.
+Scrubbing will remove any objects or debris that may dig into or grate your tires.